Dr. Jason M. Shepard is a media law scholar, professor and chair of the Department of Communications at California State University, Fullerton.

 Dr. Shepard was presented with the 2015 University Leadership Award by CSUF President Dr. Mildred Garcia and College of Communications Dean Dr. Irene Matz.

 Shepard’s record of academic scholarship includes more than 120 publications and presentations.
-He is co-author of Major Principles of Media Law, now in its 30th edition.
-He writes "Online Legalities," a regular column in California Publisher.
+He is co-author of the textbook Major Principles of Media Law, and he writes "Online Legalities," a regular column in California Publisher.
 His first book, Privileging the Press: Confidential Sources, Journalism Ethics and the First Amendment, explored the history and ethics of journalists' protection of confidential sources.
 In Ethical Issues in Communication Professions: New Agendas in Communications, published by Routledge, Shepard proposed a new agenda for scholars of press freedom and responsibility in the digital era.
-In Ethics in a Digital Age, published by Peter Lang, Shepard critiqued the emerging uses of journalism ethical principles in First Amendment analysis.
+In Ethics for a Digital Age, published by Peter Lang, Shepard critiqued the emerging uses of journalism ethical principles in First Amendment analysis.
 Shepard has also published research in Yale Journal of Law and Technology, Communication Law and Policy, Journal of Media Law & Ethics, San Diego Law Review, Nevada Law Journal, William & Mary Law Journal of Race, Gender and Social Justice, Nexus Journal of Law and Policy, and Drake Law Review.
 Shepard’s research has been cited widely, including by a federal appellate court and in the New York Times.
 He has served as an expert witness in campaign finance cases defending disclosure and disclaimer laws for electioneering communications in Maine and Colorado, and he was cross examined by former Solicitor General Ted Olson in Citizens United v.
 Gessler.
 He won a university award for "research of the highest quality."

 Shepard’s leadership has been recognized by several university-wide awards.
 He received Cal State Fullerton's University Leadership Award in 2015.
 In 2016, Shepard was recognized with the Academic Senate’s Faculty Leadership in Collegial Governance Award.
 In 2017, he was part of a team that won the University's Teamwork and Collaboration Award for a partnership with Univision and the Latino Communications Initiative.
 In 2022, the Department received the Equity and Diversity Award from Association for Education in Journalism and Mass Communication (AEJMC).

-Shepard has a Ph.D. in mass communications, with a Ph.D. minor in law, from the University of Wisconsin-Madison.
+Shepard has a Ph.D. in mass communications, with a Ph.D. minor in law from the University of Wisconsin-Madison.
 He was recognized with the inaugural Sharon Dunwoody Early Career Award from the UW-Madison's School of Journalism and Mass Communication in 2019, awarded to a Ph.D. graduate for excellence in research, teaching and service within ten years of graduation.
 Shepard has two master’s degrees, in education (Pace University) and in journalism and mass communication (UW-Madison), and a bachelor’s degree in journalism and political science (UW-Madison).
 Before graduate school, Shepard taught seventh and eighth grade English and U.S. history in the South Bronx of New York City, beginning as a corps member of Teach For America.

 As a journalist for 10 years covering crime, courts, politics, education and the media, Shepard won awards for investigative reporting, explanatory reporting, legal reporting, spot news reporting and feature reporting.
 Shepard wrote for Isthmus newspaper, an award-winning alternative weekly, from 2004-2009, and The Capital Times, the feistier of two local dailies, from 1996 to 2001.
-As an undergraduate at UW-Madison, he worked as a reporter and editor for The Badger Herald.
+As an undergraduate at UW-Madison, he worked as a reporter and editor for The Badger Herald student newspaper.
 Shepard began his journalism career at age 16 as the school board reporter for the two local newspapers in his hometown of Wisconsin Dells, Wis. (population 2,808), the Wisconsin Dells Events and the Dells/Delton Daily.

 Shepard lives in Long Beach, California.